YJRenK9/MC-Code-Gallery/README.md

 ![Gallery1](images/Examples/MC_DataTypes_Gallery.png) ![Gallery2](images/Examples/MC_DataTypes_Gallery2.png) ![Gallery3](images/Examples/Overworld_Layers_Gallery.png)

-I'd like to give you a **warning** that this project is pretty lengthy and requires the repetition of creating variables.
-Hence, why this project is divided into 3 parts.
+I'd like to give you a **warning** that this project could be lengthy and requires some repetition of creating variables.
+Not to mention, around 330 lines of text.
+Hence, why this project is divided into 6 parts.

 ## Objectives